MicrosoftDocs/playfab-docs/playfab-docs/sdks/playfab-sdk-intro.md

 ms.localizationpriority: medium
 ---

-# Azure PlayFab SDK
+# Azure PlayFab Services SDK

-This topic lists the different flavors of Azure PlayFab SDKs we currently have today.
+This topic lists the different flavors of Azure PlayFab Services SDKs we currently have today.

-PlayFab SDK enables you to implement a majority of our features, including LiveOps, economy, and data analytics.
+PlayFab Services SDKs enable you to implement a majority of our features, including LiveOps, economy, and data analytics.

 Access to SDKs for Nintendo Switch, PlayStation&#174;4, and PlayStation&#174;5 requires special approval and adherence to platform policies.
 For more information, see [Request access for SDKs and samples](../features/multiplayer/networking/request-access-for-sdks-samples.md).

-For broad API categories in this SDK, see [API REST operation groups](/rest/api/playfab/admin/).
+For broad API categories in these SDKs, see [API REST operation groups](/rest/api/playfab/admin/).

 > [!TIP]
 > Unsure if this is the SDK you need?
 See [SDK overview - PlayFab SDK, Party SDK, Multiplayer Server SDK](sdk-overview.md).